collective/collective.depositbox/README.txt

 Dependencies
 ============

-Tested with Plone 3.3.5.
+Tested with Plone 3.3.5, 4.0.9, 4.1.
 Might work in Plone 2.5 already.
-Very likely fine for Plone 4.0 or 4.1.
-Probably works in plain Zope2 2.10 or higher as well.
+Probably works in plain Zope2 as well.

 Install